Student Employment Handbook

 VA Education benefits are either earned by the student or transferred to the student.
 To start the process to transfer benefits, the service member who earned the benefits must apply to the VA to transfer the benefits to their eligible dependent.
 This can be done through eBenefits.
 Students utilizing Veterans Benefits (Post 9/11, Voc Rehab, etc.) are awarded financial aid under the packaging policy for which they are most eligible.

-Students who notify Norwich of eligibility for Veterans Benefit funding after being notified of their initial academic scholarship and grant eligibility, will be awarded under the packaging policy just as they would have been had they have been eligible initially.
+Students who notify Norwich of eligibility for Veterans Benefit funding after being notified of their initial academic scholarship and grant eligibility, will be reevaluated according to the packaging policy for which they are most eligible.
 Receipt of aid from outside sources or government agencies take priority over Norwich University academic awards and grants.

 To learn more about education benefit programs for veterans and the Yellow Ribbon Program, visit the US Veteran's Administration website, www.va.gov